ibrahimdenizz/aws-playground/cognito-amplify-react-app/README.md

 # Cognito Amplify React App

-This repo is study code of Adding Signup and Login to your React App with AWS Amplify course from Complete Coding
+This project is study code of Adding Signup and Login to your React App with AWS Amplify course from Complete Coding

 Course link: https://www.youtube.com/watch?v=g4qKydnd0vU